unbit/dockstrap/README.md

   --cachedir TEXT  set the directory on which to store/cache image files --help           Show this message and exit.
   ```

+The script downloads and extract docker images in the specified directory.

+When downloading a new image file (that could be big) a cache directory is checked (already downloaded images will be reused).

+By default the cache directory is in ~/dockstrap_cache you are free to remove it (or some of the items in it) whenever you want

+By default the scripts connects to the https://index.docker.io url

 Examples
 ========